ChenShizhe/GRADE/readme.md

-This repo contains code for a small example and for reproducting Columns 2 and 4 of Table 1
+This repo contains code for a small example and for reproducting Columns 2 and 4 of Table 1 in

   Shizhe Chen, Ali Shojaie, and Daniela M. Witten.
 Network reconstruction from high-dimensional ordinary differential equations.
 Journal of the American Statistical Association (to appear), 2017